Brandi Love

-Early life
+Personal life

-Tracey Lynn Livermore was born on March 29, 1973 in Dearborn, Michigan.
-She attended Central Michigan University.
-Her father is Jesse L. Livermore III.
-Her husband is Chris Potoski.
-She is the great granddaughter of stock trader Jesse L. Livermore I.
+Love was born in Dearborn, Michigan.

+She attended Central Michigan University, where she met Chris Potoski.
+They married in 1994 while still at university and as of 2018 they had one child, a daughter (born c.
+2000).
+After she began her career in pornography, she and Potoski were investigated after Love's father and stepmother made a complaint to police regarding her and Potoski's daughter.
+She and her husband set up a now-defunct advocacy group, called Parents in Adult, as a result of the experience.

 Career

-Love started her own amateur pornography website in 2003.
+After Potoski suffered a heart attack brought on by the stress of his job, Love and he decided to make a career change.
+Already swingers, they started making pornography by recording themselves having sex and posting the videos on their own amateur pornography website in 2003.

-In 2006, she and husband Chris Potoski collaborated with Falcon Foto to form Naked Rhino Media, a multimedia company creating niche pornographic content.
+In 2006, she and Potoski collaborated with Falcon Foto to form Naked Rhino Media, a multimedia company creating niche pornographic content.

 In 2013, it was announced that Kelly Madison Media was developing a new website for Love and would take part in the production of new content.

-In 2008 Love released her book, Getting Wild Sex from Your Conservative Woman, and appeared on an episode of Penn & Teller: Bullshit! titled "The War on Porn".
+In 2008, Love released her book, Getting Wild Sex from Your Conservative Woman, and appeared on an episode of Penn & Teller: Bullshit! titled "The War on Porn".

 Throughout her career as an adult film performer, she became known for her appearances in MILF and hot wife–themed productions.

-Politics
+Political views

 Love is a self-described conservative and Republican who supported Donald Trump and "voted for Bill Clinton back in the day".
 She has written articles for The Federalist, a conservative online magazine.

 In July 2021, Love was expelled from a Florida conference by the conservative student organization Turning Point USA after attending several panels.
 Many conservatives denounced Love being admitted to a conference aimed towards younger students and minors, while Federalist co-founder Ben Domenech criticized the ban.
 Love denounced the ban as an example of cancel culture.

 She later told Newsweek that she would support a presidential campaign by Florida governor Ron DeSantis in 2024 if Trump declined to run again.